sigsum/sigsum/doc/proposals/2021-11-remove-arbitrary-bytes.md

 monitors can verify observed signatures as before without locating the data.
 This is important so that we can be sure a signing operation actually happened.

-Verifiers need the same (meta)data distributed, but in the verification step H(checksum) must be computed to verify signatures and inclusion proofs.
+End-users need the same (meta)data distributed, but in the verification step H(checksum) must be computed to verify signatures and inclusion proofs.

 Witnesses are not affected by this change.